 8. If your best friend wasn’t convinced about trying our product/service, what would you say to bring them on board?

-A question like this will prime your interviewee to talk more passionately about the specific features of your product or service they loved.
+A question like this will prime your interviewee to talk more passionately about product/service features they loved.

 9. Is there something we could have done differently?

 An open-ended question to receive feedback is always a good idea.

 Your main purpose shouldn’t just be to fish for the perfect sound bites for promoting your brand, it should also be about maintaining customer satisfaction and constantly striving to improve your services.

 10. Is there something else you’d like to add?